mozilla/archiver_toolkit/README.md

 ### 9. Redirect the original content to the archives

 Requests for the archived content at www.mozilla.org should now be redirected to the archival site.
-This requires changes to the .htaccess file in the Bedrock code repository (see ["How to Contribute"](http://bedrock.readthedocs.org/en/latest/contribute.html)).
+This requires changes to the global.conf file in the Bedrock code repository (see ["How to Contribute"](http://bedrock.readthedocs.org/en/latest/contribute.html#getting-a-new-bedrock-page-online)).
 If you are not comfortable with this step, you can open a new bug for this change.

 1. Clone the [Bedrock code repository](https://github.com/mozilla/bedrock/)
 2. Change the etc/httpd/global.conf file -- add a valid RewriteRule (see [Apache documentation](http://httpd.apache.org/docs/2.2/mod/mod_rewrite.html#rewriterule)).
 In the example above, this would be...